+Matters Plan n/Map Change proposed Reason/Justification

+oklet (Action Point

+5 erence Reference)

+5 Kererenee)

-Matters Arising Plan/Map Booklet Change proposed Reason/Justification (Action Point Change reference Reference) number needs/requirements of the National Park have evolved and, as a consequence, the strategy in Local Development Plan 2 has evolved and needs to explain how these changes will be addressed over the new plan period.
+number needs/requirements of the National Park have evolved and, as a consequence, the strategy in Local Development Plan 2 has evolved and needs to explain how these changes will be addressed over the new plan period.
 The over-arching strategy of the replacement Plan will therefore combine the need for environmental protection with a balanced and sustainable approach to the delivery and distribution of new development.
 New paragraph - An essential element is the strategy is to ensure that the special qualities of the Plan area are conserved and enhanced.
 This relates particularly to the Park's: coastal splendour; richness of habitats and biodiversity; diverse geology; Islands; diversity of landscape; accessibility; distinctive settlement character; space to breathe; the rich historic environment; remoteness, tranquility and wildness; cultural heritage; diversity of experiences; and the combination of individual qualities.
 The combination of Policies 1 and 8, along with the supporting policies, provides the framework for protecting those characteristics and features of the Park which individually or in combination contribute to make this National Park unique.
-In addition, the Plan's strategy recognises the importance of seeking to manage and mitigate the effects of climate change in the National Park through; promoting sustainable design; reducing the need to travel Policy; supporting individual and community based renewable and low carbon energy projects; restricting new development will be encouraged in locations where there is a long-term strategy to allow the sea or river to inundate or flood. assessment of a number of factors including: evidence of need, key issues and considerations, the national, regional and local policy context.
+In addition, the Plan's strategy recognises the importance of seeking to manage and mitigate the effects of climate change in the National Park through; promoting sustainable design; reducing the need to travel Policy; supporting individual and community based renewable and low carbon energy projects; restricting new development will be encouraged in locations where there is a long-term strategy to allow the sea or river to inundate or flood.
+New paragraph - The growth element of the Plan's Strategy is based on an assessment of a number of factors including; evidence of need, key issues and considerations, the national, regional and local policy context.
 The evidence on needs within the Park informs a strategy that will, in order to enable the delivery of affordable housing, be market housing led.
 The Plan will provide for dwelling

 Matters Plan/Map Change proposed Reason/Justification

 Arising Booklet (Action Point

 Change reference Reference)

 number

 requirement figure of 960 which, subject to viability, would result in the provision of 362 new affordable homes.
 The provision of affordable housing will be supported by policies which prioritised provision in the reuse of redundant community / employment buildings and agricultural buildings and through the development of rural exceptions sites.
 New paragraph - To enhance the economic well-being of the National Park the strategy will provide a policy framework which supports the visitor economy and the employment sector.
 The policy approach for the visitor economy will be to attract an optimal number of tourists all year round while ensuring that National Park environment continues to hold its attraction as a landscape of national and international importance.
 This will be achieved by carefully managing the provision of new and existing tourism accommodation and facilities in the Park.
 In terms of employment, the Plan makes no specific allocation for the provision of new land for class B1, B2 or B8 use but provides a framework which seeks to manage existing employment uses and allows for the provision of new small-scale provision.
 This approach will assist in meeting need and enhance the socio-economic well-being of Park communities.
-New paragraph - The growth strategy will seek to ensure that Tenby, Saundersfoot, St Davids and Newport maintain their position relative to one another and larger centres outside the area.
-To achieve this provision will be made for 1270 sq. metres of new retail floorspace which will be delivered through the reuse of existing retail units and support given for the sympathetic regeneration of these Centres so that they can continue to remain attractive places to live and visit, provide a valuable role in meeting the needs of local communities and visitors and attract niche retail opportunities.